 A spot of island hopping Part 7: leaving South Uist for home16th October 2008

-At the end of every good trip, there’s the bittersweet experience of the journey home, especially you like the wilder places as much as I do.
+At the end of every good trip, there’s the bittersweet experience of the journey home, especially if you like the wilder places as much as I do.
 Nevertheless, this was a journey that had its good points with the surroundings becoming ever more familiar as it continued.
-The first part of the journey involved a lengthy ferry crossing from Lochboisdale to Oban and I readily admit that I was looking forward to it because places that I have never visited before were to be passed along the way.
-After breaking my journey in Oban for the night, it was time for travelling on land again, a journey that I had undertaken many times before.
+The first part of the journey involved a lengthy ferry crossing from Lochboisdale to Oban and I readily admit that I was looking forward to it because places that I had never visited before were to be passed along the way.
+After breaking my journey in Oban for the night, it was time to travel on land again, a journey that I had undertaken many times before.

 Saturday, August 16th: